hNakhli/ToySimulatorRobot/Docs/Development and Build tools.md

 The following tools and packages have been used in making this project:
 - **Operating System**: Windows 10 - Version 22H2
 - **Notes and documentation:** Obsidian - Version 1.7.7 https://obsidian.md/
+	- *Note: I have modified all links to marksdown so they could be easily viewable from GitHub*
 - **Version Control:** Git CMD (windows) - Version 2.4.5.0.windows.1 https://gitforwindows.org/
 - **Python Package manager:** UV 0.7.8
 - **Python version:** 3.12.10 (cpython-3.12.10-windows-x86_64-none